LDMOJ4/LDMOJ4/README.md

 Senior Modelling and Forecasting Analyst / Data Scientist
 ---------------------------------------------------------

 I am a Senior Modelling and Forecasting Analyst at HMCTS (Ministry of Justice).
 I practice data science, advanced data analytics and machine learning.
-I am currently a postgraduate student at the University of Kent studying an Operational Research Specialist Level 7 Apprenticeship, culminating in MSc Business Analytics.
+I am a postgraduate student at the University of Kent studying an Operational Research Specialist Level 7 Apprenticeship, culminating in MSc Business Analytics.
 I specialise in optimisation modelling, demand projections, simulation modelling and statistical analyses such as propensity score matching.
-Most of what I do can't be shared publicly but some of my personal and university projects can be.
+Most of what I do can't be shared publicly, but some of my personal and university projects can be.
 They are linked below.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [lukep.dunkley@gmail.com](mailto:lukep.dunkley@gmail.com)